When the White Lilacs Bloom Again (1953 film): Plot

-The marriage of struggling Wiesbaden ballad singer, Willy Forster, and seamstress Therese is plagued with constant financial difficulties.
-After a heated argument Willy leaves Therese, unaware that she is pregnant by him.
+The marriage of struggling Wiesbaden ballad singer Willy Forster and seamstress Therese is plagued with constant financial difficulties.
+After a heated argument, Willy leaves Therese, unaware that she is pregnant.
 Thus, Therese becomes a single mother when Evie is born.
 She raises her daughter with the help of Willy's friend, Peter.

 Fifteen years later, Willy, who now has an international career as a singer under his stage name, 'Bill Perry', returns to Wiesbaden as part of a European tour.
 He goes straight to see Therese, who does not mention that they have a daughter.
 However, Evie is a big fan of Bill Perry and she gets to know him anyway.
 Therese confides in Evie the truth about her father, and the girl later tells Willy that she is his daughter.

 However, Willy's visit does not bring about the expected happy ending.
 Instead, Therese and Peter recognize that they are really meant for each other, and Willy comes to realize that his happiness does not lie with Therese, but rather with his longtime manager, Ellen.

 The film ends at Frankfurt Airport with Peter, Therese and Evie there to see Willy and Ellen off.
 Willy promises his tearful daughter that he will be back to see her the following year.

 Background

 In this film, pre-war German actors such as Willy Fritsch, Paul Klinger, Magda Schneider and Hertha Feiler appear alongside the children of other stars of that earlier era.
 Romy Schneider, the daughter of Magda Schneider and the Austrian actor, Wolf Albach-Retty, appears in her first film role together with Nina von Porembsky, the daughter of Alexa von Porembsky, as well as Götz George, the son of Heinrich George and Berta Drews.

 The title song, "When the White Lilacs Bloom Again", was a popular hit in the 1920s for Franz Doelle.

-Made in and around Wiesbaden, Wenn der weiße Flieder wieder blüht is one of the few so-called Heimatfilme to have been set in the Hesse region as they were usually shot in the Alps, the Black Forest, or the Lüneburg Heath.
+Made in and around Wiesbaden, Wenn der weiße Flieder wieder blüht is one of the few so-called Heimatfilm pictures to have been set in the Hesse region as they were usually shot in the Alps, the Black Forest, or the Lüneburg Heath.
 Among the highlights are shots of the Wiesbaden old town.